A materialistic life is a shallow and superficial life.

 Meaning and inner joy are difficult to search and find.
 That’s why most people choose the easy way and go for external validations of their lives, which are filled through justifications of materialism.

-4. A materialistic society makes people choose the wrong goals
+4. A materialistic life makes people choose the wrong goals

 The goal of human life is inner happiness.
 In fact, inner is redundant in the previous sentence because happiness is only internal.
 However, thanks to materialism, people take up jobs they don’t like to make the money they need to make to impress a society that only values material wealth and not inner happiness.